AarZoooo/Notes/DBMS.md

 ### Primary Key

-The primary key is an attribute of the table that identifies any row or tuple uniquely.
+The primary key is a candidate key of the table that identifies any row or tuple uniquely.
 You must choose the primary key that will uniquely find any data from the table.

 **Example**